 \subsubsection{Key Findings}

 Our evaluation reveals that both sourced and generated tactile graphics achieved \textbf{100\% alignment} with natural images in terms of pose and structural features (\textbf{Q1}), confirming their accuracy in representation.
-However, adherence to tactile accessibility guidelines (\textbf{Q2}) was slightly higher for sourced graphics (\textbf{96.43\%}) compared to generated ones (\textbf{92.86\%}), suggesting that while our fine-tuned models perform well, further refinements are needed for optimal accessibility.
+However, adherence to tactile accessibility guidelines (\textbf{Q2}) was slightly higher for sourced graphics (\textbf{96.43\%}) compared to generated ones (\textbf{92.86\%}).
 Additionally, \textbf{28.57\%} of generated graphics required major edits, primarily due to excessive visual complexity, such as unintended 3D perspectives in objects like \textit{Chair} and \textit{Bed} (Figure~\ref{fig:main}), which can hinder tactile interpretability.
-A small fraction of sourced tactile images (\textbf{3.57\%}) were rejected mostly due to human-induced mismatches in dataset curation, where incorrect natural images were paired with tactile graphics, as seen in the camel species (Figure~\ref{fig:camel_mismatch}).
-This analysis highlights the strengths of AI-generated tactile graphics while emphasizing key areas for improvement, particularly in simplifying complex structures and refining dataset sourcing for higher semantic accuracy.
+A small fraction of sourced tactile images (\textbf{3.57\%}) were rejected, mostly due to human-induced mismatches in dataset curation—for example, incorrect natural image pairings, as seen in the camel species (Figure~\ref{fig:camel_mismatch}).
+This analysis highlights the strengths of AI-generated tactile graphics while emphasizing areas for improvement, particularly simplifying complex structures and refining dataset sourcing for higher semantic accuracy.